knickers/huge/README.md

 ## Use in production

 Compile your own image.
 The `COPY` command does a merge, so the core framework files are not overwritten.
+Rename your config file `config.production.php`.

 ```dockerfile
 FROM knickers/huge